What are our buildings clad in?

 - Mould & mildew resistant

 What is it?

 MgO board is a timber and cement based composite cladding board.
-It is an alternative to conventional gypsum or fibre-based cladding boards, such as compressed FC sheet or products such as Scyon.
+It is an alternative to conventional gypsum or fibre-based cladding boards, such as compressed fibre cement sheet or products such as Scyon.

 Its principal components are:

-Fibreglass Mesh - A small quantity of fibreglass is used in our boards as a lightweight mesh that makes the boards so tough and durable.
-Whilst the MgO cement provides strength, it's the fibreglass mesh that gives the boards the ability to flex and absorb movement.
+Fibreglass Mesh - A small quantity of fibreglass is used in our boards as a lightweight mesh that makes the boards tough and durable.
+While the MgO cement provides strength, it's the fibreglass mesh that gives the boards the ability to flex and absorb movement.

 Why use it?

 Fire, Water & UV Resistant

 MgO panels are fire, water and UV resistant making it a safe, clean and long lasting material.
 It contains no asbestos, is soundproof, and can keep its shape and character after soaking in water for a few days.
 It is non-absorbent and non-nutritious to mould, fungus and insects.
 UV resistance means MgO panels will not fade and deteriorate over time as a result of being exposed to sunlight.